NEMA connector: NEMA 5

 The Electrical Safety Foundation International has stated: "Never remove the ground pin (the third prong) to make a three-prong plug fit a two-prong outlet".
 In addition to the dangers of breaking a ground connection, removing the ground pin to make it fit a 1-15R receptacle or extension cord, may result in the live–neutral polarity being lost.

 The 5-15R and 5-20R are by far the most common electrical receptacle in North America in buildings built since the mid-twentieth century.
 It is usually installed in a duplex configuration; two receptacles may share a common circuit or may each be wired separately, sometimes to a switch.

 In 46 of the 50 United States and all of Canada, tamper-resistant receptacles are required in new residential construction as of November 2013.
 These prevent contact by objects like keys or paper clips inserted into the socket.
 This is accomplished by an interlocking mechanism that requires hot and neutral blades inserted simultaneously to release the small doors blocking the slots.
 The grounding slot is not blocked by a door.

 In stage lighting for film and theater, the 5-15R connector is sometimes informally known as PBG (Parallel Blade with Ground), U-ground, or Edison.
 In the motion picture and TV production industries, lighting technicians use extension cords with this connector, usually with 10-12 AWG wire, to deliver power to lights rated at 2,000 watts or less.

-Internationally, the NEMA 5-15P plug and NEMA 5-15R receptacle are the basis for the International Electrotechnical Commission's IEC 60906-2 standard IEC system of plugs and sockets-outlets for household and similar purposesPart 2: Plugs and socket-outlets 15 A 125 V a.c. and 20 A 125 V a.c.
+Internationally, the NEMA 5-15P plug and NEMA 5-15R receptacle are the basis for the International Electrotechnical Commission's IEC 60906-2 standard IEC system of plugs and sockets-outlets for household and similar purposesPart 2: Plugs and socket-outlets 15A 125V a.c. and 20A 125V a.c.